The Most Precious Thing in Life

 The Most Precious Thing in Life is a 1934 American pre-Code film directed by Lambert Hillyer and starring Richard Cromwell, Jean Arthur, Donald Cook, Anita Louise, and Mary Forbes.

 The film tells a story about secret and selfless maternal devotion with elements of Madame X (1929) and Stella Dallas (1937).
-It Jean Arthur's third film with Columbia.
+It is Jean Arthur's third film with Columbia.

 Plot

 Ellen Holmes, a girl from an ordinary family, marries a rich, yet spoiled, boy from a snobbish family.
 The pair has a son, but soon Ellen finds herself ousted from the life of her husband.
 However, she rediscovers her son years later.